 - What is WFYI Passport?
-WFYI Passport is a new member benefit which provides WFYI donors extended on-demand access to a rich library of quality public television programming.
+WFYI Passport is a member benefit which provides WFYI donors extended on-demand access to a rich library of quality public television programming.

 - Is WFYI Passport a service or subscription that people can purchase?
-No. It cannot be purchased separately and is not a subscription service.
+No. It is not a subscription service and cannot be purchased separately.

 QUESTIONS ABOUT YOUR MEMBERSHIP ACCOUNT?

 Do you have questions related to your WFYI Member account, or other questions related to WFYI Passport?
 Contact WFYI Member Services at (317) 715-2009, or online here.